Some people believe that the apostle Paul’s teaching on law and grace changed what Jesus Christ taught. Is it Jesus vs. Paul? What does the Bible say?

 Paul’s teaching on law and grace was clearly the same as Christ’s.
 Paul appreciated God’s grace and respected His law.

 The truth regarding God’s law and His grace is illustrated in the way human families operate.
-A human father sets reasonable standards of behavior for His children, both for their protection and for their training.
+A human father sets reasonable family rules and standards of behavior for His children, both for their protection and for their training.
 God did the same for His family through the 10 Commandments.

-For further study on the difference between law and grace, read the articles in the section: “Law and Grace: What Does the Bible Really Say?”
+For further study on the difference between law and grace, read the other articles in this section on “Law and Grace: What Does the Bible Really Say?”